Last updated: 6 March 2026

 By 31 January 2028, Sarah submits her End of Period Statement confirming the quarterly figures, then her Final Declaration.
 Her total self-employment profit is £85,200 (£120,000 fees less £34,800 allowable expenses).
 Her rental profit is £22,000 (£30,000 less £8,000 expenses).
 Her combined taxable income is £107,200, before personal allowance and any pension contributions.

-2. Choose MTD-compatible software.
-Speak to your accountant about which software suits your practice.
+- Choose compatible software.
+Speak to your adviser about which option suits your practice.
 If you do not have a preference, Jack Ross will recommend and set up the right package as part of our Making Tax Digital service for barristers.

-4. Review your expense categories.
-MTD requires expenses to be categorised.
+- Review your expense categories.
+The rules require expenses to be categorised according to HMRC’s prescribed list.
 Make sure your record-keeping separates chambers rent, travel, professional subscriptions, and other deductible costs.

-5. Talk to your accountant.
-If your accountant is not familiar with barristers’ specific MTD requirements, consider switching to a specialist.
+- Talk to a specialist.
+If your current adviser is not familiar with the specific requirements for barristers, consider switching.
 Jack Ross has been handling barrister tax affairs since 1948.

-Read our comprehensive Barrister Tax Guide for further detail on allowable expenses, tax planning strategies, and how to structure your affairs efficiently.
+Read our comprehensive Barrister Tax Guide for further detail on allowable expenses, tax deductions, and how to structure your affairs efficiently.

 Frequently Asked Questions